genesrf -

 Source code availability

-See Launchpad repository for GeneSrF and Launchpad repository for varSelRF.
-See also the Bioinformatics.org project page.
+See GitHub repository for GeneSrF and GitHub repository for varSelRF.

 [Python Powered] [R Project for Statistical Computing]